How Can I Become a Pharmaceutical Drug Rep?

 What Skills and Aptitudes Would Contribute to My Success?

 The primary skills necessary for a sales representative include excellent communication capabilities for developing long-term relationships with physicians and other medical professionals.
 You would balance friendliness and a positive attitude with persuasiveness to close a sale, which might require several months.
 Such traits as patience, perseverance and goal-orientation will contribute to your success.
 Problem-solving skills and the ability to work both collaboratively and independently would be helpful in this profession as well.
 You should have a clean-cut, professional appearance when approaching your customers in person.

 What Education or Training Is Required?

 To become a pharmaceutical sales representative, employers would prefer that you hold a bachelor's degree, preferably in a scientific or technical major.
 Once a pharmaceutical manufacturer hires you, training about their products will be provided by the company.
 You may also receive on-the-job training in sales consultation techniques.
 You may choose to attain the Certified Sales Professional designation through the Manufacturers' Representatives Educational Research Foundation (MRERF).
 The certification process involves three days of intensive seminars comprised of three components: managing stress and maintaining a positive attitude, the selling process itself and general business skills.

 How Much Do Drug and Pharmaceutical Reps Earn?

-According to the U.S. Bureau of Labor Statistics, the median annual wage for a sales representative who sold scientific and technical products was $75,140 in 2014 (www.bls.gov).
+According to PayScale.com, the median annual wage for a pharmaceutical sales rep was $78,959 in 2019.
 Your compensation would be partly derived from sales commissions, based on the value of the sales you close.
 Also, you might earn bonuses based on your overall performance, such as achieving certain sales goals.